Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-links.md

 ### `target`

 This one is super cool and often overlooked.
-It can be used to indicate which element is clicked on and navigated to.
+It can indicate which element is clicked on and navigated to.

 This works for one-pages that link to a specific section with something like the following setup: